 Copenhagen City Court gave the operator of the porn cinema on Istedgade Street a six month suspended sentence for renting his premises out to prostitutes.

 The video booths had been rented to the prostitutes for 90 kroner for 45 minutes over the last number of years.
-The defendant was also ordered to hand over the earnings obtained from the rental which were estimated at 3.3 million kroner over a five year
+The defendant was also ordered to hand over the earnings obtained from the rental which were estimated at 3.3 million kroner over a

 The defendant pleaded not guilty to the charges and is now appealing his ruling to the High Court.

 A tax on prostitution that is earning Cologne hundreds of thousands of euros a year is gaining favour elsewhere in Germany, with other big cities also considering a levy on sex work.

 The WAZ media group reported that other municipalities in the large western state of North Rhine-Westphalia were eyeing such a tax, and that the state's Interior Minister, Ingo Wolf, was favourable to the idea.
 Big cities such as Essen, Duisburg

 and Dortmund, were looking into the plan and the ministry already has proposals from Oberhausen, Dorsten, Gladbeck and Sprockhovel.

 Cologne made headlines in 2004 as one of the first cities in the world to introduce such a sex tax.
 There, the levy is simple: it is charged on establishments that operate legal prostitution, either on individual sex workers at a rate of

 €150 tax per month, or on the size of the establishment, at €3 per 10 square metres of area.

 It remains legally controversial, however, whether the sex tax is a variant of the long-practised entertainment tax or should be assessed as an entirely new one.
 For a new tax, a city municipality needs the green light from the state government.